Maine Sports Betting

 - Do not restrict customers from withdrawing deposited funds as a condition of participating in any promotion

-Maine will issue up to ten retail sportsbook licenses to casinos, race tracks, and off-track betting facilities (OTBs).
-Currently, seven facilities qualify to apply for in-person sports betting licenses in Maine.
+The Maine Gambling Control Unit may issue up to ten retail sportsbook licenses to casinos, race tracks, and off-track betting facilities (OTBs).

 - Hollywood Casino Bangor